Eladio Valdés: Challenging for the world flyweight championship, 1930

+Death

 Plagued by alcoholism and boxing-related blindness, Valdés committed suicide while in Harlem, New York, on May 14, 1933.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.

 Unofficial record

 Record with the inclusion of newspaper decisions in the win/loss/draw column.